 Regular consultations and access by civil society to information on the defence policy and/or security strategy constitutes another form of accountability to the public.
 Public discussions feed into dialogue between civil society and policymakers, who can then incorporate findings into policymaking processes.
-In fact, the engagement of civil society as a 'watchdog' and barometer of contentment with institutional performance makes it integral to good governance and accountability.236 very low, with a global score of 29/100, suggesting that broader public engagement is required in order to strengthen defence policymaking.
+In fact, the engagement of civil society as a 'watchdog' and barometer of contentment with institutional performance makes it integral to good governance and accountability.

+Across the index, the level of public discussions on national security strategies and defence policies is very low, with a global score of 29/100, suggesting that broader public engagement is required in order to strengthen defence policymaking.
 In fact, only three countries score in the top bracket: Malaysia, Sweden, and New Zealand.
 Conversely, 47 per cent of countries in the index have had no formal consultation process involving the public in defence policy formulation in the last 5 years (See Figure 61).
 This includes three of six Latin American states, 11 of 16 Sub-Saharan African countries, and 13 of 16 MENA states.
-Additionally, this group includes the top four largest military spenders in the world, namely the United States, China, India and Russia, as well as Saudi Arabia and France which sit 6th and 8th respectively in the list (see Figure 60).237
+Additionally, this group includes the top four largest military spenders in the world, namely the United States, China, India and Russia, as well as Saudi Arabia and France which sit 6th and 8th respectively in the list (see Figure 60).